ventus-ag/documentation/content/tutorials-advanced/pulumi.md

 ## Complex virtual machine setup

-This Go code defines an infrastructure deployment using Pulumi for managing resources on the Cloud.
+The Go code snippet provided below defines an infrastructure deployment using Pulumi for managing resources on the Cloud.
 Here's a breakdown of what it does:

 1. Imports necessary packages from Pulumi and the Pulumi OpenStack SDK.
 2. Sets up the main function to execute the Pulumi program.